smirarab/skimming_scripts/README.md

 * [RESPECT](https://github.com/shahab-sarmashghi/RESPECT) for accurate repeat/coverage estimates
 * [FastMe](http://www.atgc-montpellier.fr/fastme/) for phylogenetic inference using distances

 We have also created micro-pipeline for some of these tools that perform their respective operation on a single input.
 These micro-pipelines (found [here](https://github.com/smirarab/skimming_scripts)) have been used as supporting operations in the integrated pipeline.
+A brief summary about these auxilliary pipelines has also been provided below.

 ### Installation instructions: